As part of focus on NPAs, Stressed Assets Management Group (SAMG)

 ii. that they have selected such accounting policies and applied them

-consistently and made judgments and estimates as are reasonable and
+consistently and made judgements and estimates as are reasonable and

 prudent, so as to give a true and fair view of the state of affairs of

-maintenance of adequate accounting records in accordance with the provisions of the
+maintenance of adequate accounting records in accordance with the

-safeguarding the assets of the Bank and preventing and
+Act, 1955 for safeguarding the assets of the Bank and preventing and

 iv. that they have prepared the annual accounts on a going concern